 BOOK (GENERAL GUIDELINES) Author's last name, first name.
 Book title.
 Publisher, publication date.
 BOOK BY ONE AUTHOR Wheelen, Richard.
 Sherman's March.
 Crowell, 1978.
 TWO OR MORE BOOKS BY THE SAME AUTHOR Garreau, Joel.
 Edge City: Life on the New Frontier.
 Doubleday, 1991 The Nine Nations of North America.
 Houghton, 1981.
 BOOK BY TWO OR THREE AUTHORS Purves, Alan C., and Victoria Rippere.
-Elements of Writing About a Literary Work NCT DO NOT SUBINITION BOOK BY FOUR OR MORE AUTHORS Pratt, Robert A., et al. Masters of British Literature onehton, 1956.
-BOOK BY A CORPORATE AUTHOR The Rockefeller Panel Reports.
+Elements of Writing About a Literary Work NCT DO NOT SUBMAN BOOK BY FOUR OR MORE AUTHORS Pract, Robert A., et al. Masters of British Literature.
+(1956) BOOK BY A CORPORATE AUTHOR The Rockefeller Panel Reports.
 Prospect for America.
 Double 1961.
-BOOK BY AN ANONYMOUS AUTHOR Literary Market Place: The Directory of the Book Publishing Industry 2003 ed., Bowker 2002.
-BOOK WITTON AUTHOR AND AN ELLIOR Toom is,) in a m.
-Huited by D (v)n () in K, 18 ton, 1988.
-A WORK IN ANTHOLOGY Morris, William, "The Hawtack in the Floods," Niher enth Century British Minor Poets , edited by Mark at 2 d W. H. Auden, Dell, Laurel Edition, 1965, pp. 35-52.
+BOOK BY AN ANONYMOUS AUTHOR Literary Market Place: The Directory of the Book Publishing Ind ust , 2003 ed., Bowker 2002.
+BOOK WITTON AUTHOR AND AN ELLIOR Toom is,) in Jan Huited by Dryn Our K, Ston, 1988.
+A WORK IN ANTHOLOGY Morris, William, "The Havatack in the Floods," Nines onth Century British Minor Poets , edited by Lord Will at 3 d W. H. Auden, Dell, Laurel Edition, 1965, pp. 35-52.
 AN EDITION OF R THAN THE FIRST Chaucer, Geoffrey.
 The Riverside Chaucer .
-Edited by Larry D. Beson.
+Edited by Larry D. Be son.
 3rd ed., Houghton, 1987.
 SIGNED ARTICLE IN A REFERENCE BOOK Wallace, Wilson D. "Superstition."
-World Book Encyclop (15 1970 ed., vol. 2, Macmillan, 2019.
+World Book Encyclos, 15 1970 ed., vol. 2, Macmillan, 2019.